meltyourface/blank/posts/Enochian/Foundations-in-Enochian-Magic-A-Practical-Guide/index.md

 ---
 Lesson 1: Introduction to Enochian Magic and Its Historical Context

-Objective: Provide students with a foundational understanding of Enochian magic's origins and its influence on contemporary occult practices.
+**Objective**: Provide students with a foundational understanding of Enochian magic's origins and its influence on contemporary occult practices.

 A. History of Enochian Magic
    i. **The Origins**: John Dee and Edward Kelley